 Our legal advocates’ goal is to help survivors get accurate information about their options so they can make the decisions that are right for them.
-Some legal issues that survivors may be concerned about include:
+Some legal issues that survivors may be concerned about are detailed below.

-- Reporting to the Police: Filing a police report is a personal decision for you to make.
-Under Massachusetts law, you have rights as a victim and it is important for you to understand your legal rights and options before filing a report.
-BARCC legal advocates can help you understand these rights.
+Filing a police report is a personal decision for you to make.
+Under Massachusetts law, you have certain rights and protections as a victim.
+It is important to understand your legal rights and options before filing a report.

-- Immigration status: There are protections and services available to immigrant crime victims.
-We have services in Spanish, French, and Haitian Creole.
+There are protections and services available to immigrant crime victims.
+We have services in English and Spanish.
 If you need help in another language, please let us know.

 Our legal advocates can help you with these and any other legal issues you may be facing after your assault.